Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

-\begin{definition}[predictive neural network] A \emph{predictive neural network} (PrNN) is a RNN with the following properties: \begin{enumerate} \item For the start time, it holds $t_0=0$, and $\tau$ is constant, often $\tau=1$. \item The initial state $S(0)$ of the given time series constitutes the first $d$ components of the start vector $x_0$. \item For all neurons we have \emph{linear activation}, i.e., everywhere $g$ is the identity. \item The weights in $W^\mathrm{in}$ and $W^\mathrm{res}$ are initially taken randomly, independently, and identically distributed from the standard normal distribution, whereas the output weights $W^\mathrm{out}$ are learned (see Sect.~\ref{output}). \item There is no clear distinction of input and output but only one joint group of $d$ input/output neurons.
+\begin{defn}[linear recurrent neural network] A \emph{linear recurrent neural network} (LRNN) is an RNN with the following properties: \begin{enumerate} \item For the start time, it holds that $t_0=0$ and $\tau$ is constant, usually $\tau=1$. \item The initial state $S(0)$ of the given time series constitutes the first $d$ components of the start vector $s$. \item For all neurons we have \emph{linear activation}, i.e., everywhere $g$ is the identity. \item The weights in $W^\mathrm{in}$ and $W^\mathrm{res}$ are taken randomly, independently, and identically distributed from the standard normal distribution\opt{long}{, i.e., the Gaussian distribution with mean $\mu = 0$ and standard deviation $\sigma = 1$,} and remain unchanged all the time, whereas the output weights $W^\mathrm{out}$ are learned (cf. \cref{output}). \item The spectral radius of the reservoir weights matrix $W^\mathrm{res}$ is set to $1$, i.e., $W^\mathrm{res}$ is divided by the maximal absolute value of all its eigenvalues.
+Note that the spectral radius of the overall transition matrix $W$ (cf. \cref{matrix}) may still be greater than $1$ if required by the application (cf. \cref{continued}). \item There is no distinction between input and output but only one (joint) group of $N^\mathrm{in\,out} = N^\mathrm{in}=N^\mathrm{out}=d$ input/output neurons.
 They may be arbitrarily connected like the reservoir neurons.
-We thus can imagine the whole network as a big reservoir, because the input/output neurons are not particularly special. \end{enumerate} \end{definition}
+We thus can imagine the whole network as a big reservoir because the input/output neurons are not particularly special. \end{enumerate} \end{defn}

-PrNNs can run in one of two \emph{modes}: either receiving input or generating (i.e., predicting) output, but not both.
-In output generating mode Eq.~\ref{recur} is applied to all neurons including the input/output neurons, whereas in input receiving mode the activation of every input/output neuron $x(t)$ always is overwritten with the respective input value at time $t$, given by the time series $S$.
+LRNNs can run in one of two \emph{modes}: either receiving input or generating (i.e., predicting) output.
+In output generating mode, the network runs autonomously, thus without external input.
+In this case, \cref{recur} is applied to all neurons including the input/output neurons.
+The output from the previous time step is copied to the input.
+In input receiving mode, the activation of every input/output neuron $x$ at time $t$ is always overwritten with the respective input value at time $t$ given by the time series $S$.